littlehorse-enterprises/lh-quickstart-python/README.md

 Visit our [docs](https://littlehorse.io/docs) or learn more about LittleHorse [here](https://littlehorse.io/learn).

-Want to do more cool stuff with LittleHorse and Java?
-You can find more Java examples [here](https://github.com/littlehorse-enterprises/littlehorse/tree/master/examples).
+Want to do more cool stuff with LittleHorse?
+You can find more examples [here](https://github.com/littlehorse-enterprises/littlehorse/tree/master/examples).
 This example only shows rudimentary features like tasks and variables.
 Some additional features not covered in this quickstart include:

 - Loops
 - Interrupts